siemens/cmp-test-suite/about_pq.md

 ### PQ Keys
 The implementation of PQ keys follows a specific set of design principles.
 Below are the current considerations:

+- **Falcon**: If someone wants to set it up in pure python: https://github.com/tprest/falcon.py (reason for not included: deprecated)
 - **ML-DSA**: Does not support signing with context.
 - **SLH-DSA**: Not yet supported, though OIDs are defined.
 Integration is planned for future versions.
 - **FN-DSA**: Currently unstandardized and thus not considered.
 Updates will follow as the standard develops.